Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 Top Picks Virgin (Semi-solid) Coconut Oils: Top Pick:Kirkland Signature [Costco] Organic Virgin Coconut Oil

-The virgin coconut oils were very similar to one another.
+The virgin coconut oils (all of which are "cold pressed") were very similar to one another.
 Each was a white, translucent, semi-solid with a buttery texture and a mild coconut fragrance and flavor.
 The fatty acid composition was also very similar -- about 70% MCTs, most of which was lauric acid (Sports Research and Viva Naturals were a bit higher due to slightly more caprylic and capric acid).
 Cost-wise, however, a bargain was to be had with Kirkland Signature: One tablespoon (13.8 grams) provided 8.9 grams (8,927.7 mg) of MCTs for just 7 cents.
 The next least expensive product was Trader Joe's Organic Virgin Coconut Oil (17 cents per tablespoon), and most others cost 24 to 36 cents per tablespoon, except for Sports Nutrition Organic Coconut Extra Virgin Oil in which the oil was in softgels and you would need to take about 11 softgels (costing about $1.54) to get an equivalent amount of MCTs from a tablespoon of the other products.